Eduardo Neto

-Eduardo da Silva Nascimento Neto (born 24 October 1988), known as Eduardo Neto, is a Brazilian professional footballer who plays for Operário Ferroviário as a central defender or a defensive midfielder.
+Eduardo da Silva Nascimento Neto (born 24 October 1988), known as Eduardo Neto, is a Brazilian former professional footballer who plays as a central defender or a defensive midfielder.

 Career

 Neto left his club Villa Rio on 21 June 2010 and signed with Portuguese club Braga.

 On 13 January 2011, he joined Vitória on loan until the end of the season.

 On 29 June 2018, Nagoya Grampus announced the signing of Neto.
 On 12 February 2020, Neto was released by Nagoya Grampus.